Lew Hoad: Personal life

 In September 1978, Hoad's back problem was successfully treated with spinal fusion surgery, and he was relieved of pain.
 There had been two ruptured discs and a herniation.
 The doctor asked one of Hoad's friends, "How on earth did this man walk, let alone play tennis?"
 In a 1980 interview, Hoad claimed that "my back is marvelous now....it's absolutely perfect now."

 Hoad was diagnosed with a rare and incurable form of leukaemia on 13 January 1994 which caused his death on 3 July 1994.
 Press reports of a heart attack were incorrect.
-Hoad's personal physician specialist was his own son-in-law Dr. Manuel Benavides, who explained the cause of death.
-A book co-written with Jack Pollard and titled My Game ("The Lew Hoad story" in the USA) was published in 1958.
+Hoad's personal physician specialist was his own son-in-law Dr. Manuel Benavides.
+A book co-written with Jack Pollard and titled My Game ("The Lew Hoad story" in the US) was published in 1958.
 In 2002, Pollard teamed up with his widow, Jenny, to write My Life With Lew.

+Jenny Staley Hoad died in Fuengirola, Spain on 14 February 2024, at the age of 89.

+Tennis legacy and assessment

+Hoad is considered one of the greatest tennis players of all time.

+He won four major singles titles (Australian, French, and two Wimbledon championships), falling one win short of a Grand Slam in 1956, before turning professional in July of 1957.
+As a professional Hoad was ineligible to play at the four Grand Slam events from 1957–1968.
+While he won no professional majors he did win two Tournament of Champions titles in 1958 and 1959.
+Back troubles plagued him for most of his pro career, though he had several great seasons.
+In 1956, Hoad's overall win–loss was 114–15 In 1958 he won 64 of 155 matches.
+In the 1959 Ampol Open Trophy tournament series, Hoad's winning percentage was 71% (36–15) compared to Gonzales' 72% (26–10) For the 1959 season as a whole, Hoad had a 24 to 23 edge in wins against Pancho Gonzales, a result which surpasses any other opponent of Gonzales during his world champion years.

+On the head-to-head tours of the era (1958, 1959, 1961), Hoad was 57–68 against Gonzales, the best head-to-head showing of any pro against the reigning champion Gonzales.
+Hoad's results declining after 1961.
+Against Ken Rosewall, Hoad was 15–18 on grass and 17–21 on clay Though some records are lost, lifetime on all surfaces, primarily indoor, Hoad trails Gonzales 78–104 and Rosewall 51–84.

+Hoad was also a dominant doubles player.
+He won nine Grand Slam tournament doubles titles, including one mixed doubles title, and a Career Grand Slam in doubles.
+Hoad won 21 major doubles titles over 14 seasons (eight Grand Slam tournaments, thirteen Pro Slam tournaments), a pre-Open era record, shared with Rosewall.
+He also won the 1959 Forest Hills TOC doubles title.
+In comparison, Rosewall won 24 major doubles titles over 20 seasons, and Mike Bryan won 18 over 15 seasons.